-Possible Cause 3: Display Preference setting for MLX incorrect display telephone extension may not be programmed as you expect.
+What to Do: If the call route for an intersystem call includes only tandem PRI trunks and the call was not transferred, the Display Preference setting for the MLX display telephone extension may not be programmed as you expect.
 The factory setting displays the caller's extension number.
-Check System Planning Form, MLX Telephones, for the recipient extension or see "Display Preferences for Intersystem Calls" on page 5-25 to check the setting through system programming.
+Check System Planning Form, MLX Telephones, for the recipient extension or see "Display Preferences for Intersystem Calls" on page 5-31 to check the setting through system programming.
 If you see the word "Ext" in the display, change the programming to Both.